Welcome to Year 2!

 Compare and sort common 2-D and 3-D shapes and everyday objects.

-Our IPC topic for the Spring term is People from the past.
+Our IPC topic for the Summer term is Hooray..Lets go on holiday.
 Take a look below at what we will be learning in each subject this term!

 Be able to use key words and phrases relating to the passing of time